-One of the latest release of Windows Terminal allows to specify startup actions in your settings which is great if you want your terminal to open multiple panes or tabs with some specific profiles when the terminal starts.
+One of the latest releases of Windows Terminal allows specifying startup actions in your settings which is great if you want your terminal to open multiple panes or tabs with some specific profiles when the terminal starts.
 You can find below an example where I tell the terminal to open 3 panes vertically on 3 different locations using my PowerShell profile for each one.
 It is especially interesting when your daily work is about working on different git repositories.

 "startupActions": "new-tab -p PowerShell -d d:/dev/MyApi1; split-pane -p PowerShell -V -d d:/dev/MyApi2; split-pane -p PowerShell -V -d d:/dev/MyAzureFunctions"

 A git config setting to make working with submodule easier.

 On the projects I am working on, we are using submodules to share some code between different components.
 NuGet packages are great to share code between different projects or applications but it is sometimes a bit complicated to handle when you simply want to share a few models and services between an API and an Azure Function for instance.
 In these situations, it is easier to use submodules for which you don't have to handle versioning (you just reference in your repository a commit or a branch of the submodule you want to use) nor set up source link (you can directly debug the code from the submodules in your project).

 However, one drawback of using submodules is that you have to learn and execute a few additional git commands to manipulate submodules.
 Typically when you do a